katarina-zigova/katarina-zigova.github.io/_pages/about.md

 ---

-Hi, I am currently an assistant professor at the [Department of Business Administration](https://www.business.uzh.ch/en.html) of the University of Zurich.
+I am an assistant professor at the [Department of Business Administration](https://www.business.uzh.ch/en.html) of the University of Zurich.

-My focus is on personnel economics, vocational training and lifelong learning.
+I am a member of the Swiss Leading House [Research Center on the Economics of Education, Firm Behavior and Training Policies](https://www.educationeconomics.uzh.ch/en.html).

-I belong to the Swiss leading house [Research Center on the Economics of Education, Firm Behavior and Training Policies](https://www.educationeconomics.uzh.ch/en.html).
+My research focus is on personnel economics, vocational training and lifelong learning.